Queens Forceps Injury Attorneys

 Why Choose the Law Office of David A. Kates?

 For over 20 years, Attorney David A. Kates has been committed to fighting for victims of medical malpractice.
-His tenacity and passion have led to millions of dollars in settlement and verdicts for our clients at the Law Office of David A. Kates.
+His tenacity and passion have led to millions of dollars in settlements and verdicts for our clients at the Law Office of David A. Kates.

 When you choose our firm, you can expect personalized dedication and a lawyer who is willing to go the extra mile on your behalf.